-Nottinghamshire’s CCGs- Clinical commissioning groups first offered self –tests in 2017.
-These tests were issued to patients who exhibited symptoms and signs of bowel cancer like lumps or blood stains in their feces.
-Each test per person costs NHS-National Health Service £15 which is cheaper compared to colonoscopy which costs £ 400.
+Nottinghamshire’s CCGs- Clinical commissioning groups first offered self–tests in 2017.
+These tests were issued to patients who exhibited symptoms and signs of bowel cancer like lumps or bloodstains in their feces.
+Each test per person costs NHS-National Health Service £15 which is cheaper compared to a colonoscopy which costs £ 400.
 Everyone over the age of 60 in Nottinghamshire has received the test as a national screening program initiative.

 Doctors in Nottinghamshire say that the test recommendation is not limited to the older generation.
 Anyone who has shown signs or suspects they may be at risk can have the test regardless of their age.

-Using the kit individuals are able to collect samples of their feces and send to a laboratory.
-The laboratory will proceed to look for blood strains or spots present and assess if the blood spots could be a sign of cancer or rather caused by cancer.
+Using the kit individuals are able to collect samples of their feces and send them to a laboratory.
+The laboratory will proceed to look for blood stains or spots present and assess if the blood spots could be a sign of cancer or rather caused by cancer.

-Although a vital part in the cancer field, very few institutions and hospitals have adopted the mechanism.
+Although a vital part of the cancer field, very few institutions, and hospitals have adopted the mechanism.
 Some hospitals in Leicester and Hertford have tried it but most are still waiting to see where the approach is going and how well it will perform.

-Wendy Lyons a mother to three children was able to pick her cancer at an early stage and as a result avoided the issues that come with dealing with treating cancer at advanced stages.
-Clearly the self-test kit is an easy to use device that does not require medical expertise to operate.
+Wendy Lyons a mother to three children was able to pick her cancer at an early stage and as a result, avoiding the issues that come with dealing with treating cancer at advanced stages.
+Clearly, the self-test kit is an easy-to-use device that does not require medical expertise to operate.
 Therefore, it is vital for everyone who would like to take initiative and be responsible for their own health.